muquit/markdown-toc-go/README.md

 # Introduction

-`markdown-toc-do` is simple multi-platform program to generate table of contents for markdown files.
+`markdown-toc-go` is a simple multi-platform program to generate table of contents for markdown files.
 I use it to generate TOC for README.md for my projects in github.
 I know github shows TOC of README.md but you have to click on the list icon to show.
 I want to see TOC at the top of my README.

 # History
-I used to use [markdown_helper](https://github.com/BurdetteLamar/markdown_helper), ruby gem to generate TOC for my markdown files but at times I don't have ruby installed in the systems I'm working on.
+I used to use [markdown_helper](https://github.com/BurdetteLamar/markdown_helper), a ruby gem to generate TOC for my markdown files but at times I don't have ruby installed in the systems I'm working on.
 It also has a bug, for example, say if inside a code block has a commennt with #, it interprets it as header and adds in TOC.
 Also, project does not seem to be active.